wpswings/wallet-system-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.6.5 - Released on 21 March 2025 =
+= 2.6.6 - Released on 30 April 2025 =
-* New: Latest WC[9.7.1]
+* New: Latest WP[6.8] and WC[9.8.2] Update
-* New: List all shortcode in Gutenburg Block
+* New: Compatibility with WooCommerce Subscription
-* New: Wallet user id
+* New: Notify users to top up when their wallet falls below a configured wallet threshold